-the pigeon modules were found to be functionally analogous to those of humans.
+Second, the connectome analysis revealed that the pigeon telencephalon comprises a number of distinct modules, defined as clusters of nodes with dense connections between each other but sparse connections with the nodes of other modules.
+Remarkably, the pigeon modules were found to be functionally analogous to those of humans.
 The largest pigeon module is the associative module, which consists of prefrontal and premotor submodules that likely mediate higher cognition.
 The second largest module is the corticohippocampal module, which includes septohippocampal and limbic/olfactory submodules.
-They integrate multi-modal information that is used, for example, in hippocampus-based spatial orientation and navigation.
+They integrate multimodal information that is used, for example, in hippocampus-based spatial orientation and navigation.
 The visual module represents the tectofugal forebrain areas, including their primary, associative, and descending (motor) components.
 The tectofugal pathway constitutes the dominant visual system in pigeons, while the auditory module represents subdivisions of the primary auditory fields along with their secondary, associative, and premotor structures.
 Thus, most of the modules of the pigeon's telencephalon are functionally and/or anatomically comparable to modules that are revealed when network analysis is carried out on human or nonhuman mammalian brains (van den Heuvel et al., 2016).
 Interestingly, while the top-level modules of mammalian brains are anatomically localized, those of the pigeon brain are more anatomically distributed.
 So, similar connectome patterns do not necessarily resemble each other in spatial organization.